EncyclopediaRed/btcamp-87826/content/_index.md

           and uses no poles or extra equipment.<br /><br />

           Simply unfold and blow to inflate.
 Use for up-to 7 days and then discard.
-Büt Camp tents are made of biodegradable plastic made from cornstarch.
+Büt Camp tents are made of biodegradable plastic derived from cornstarch.
         image: images/tent_dim.png
       - title: Eco-Friendly